List of Johnny Test characters: Gil Nexdor

 Gilbert "Gil" Nexdor (voiced by Andrew Francis) is a handsome 15-year-old boy and Susan and Mary's crush who doesn't even know they exist, despite having lived next door to him since they were born and even having met them face to face on several occasions.
 He is continuously depicted as intellectually lacking, although his handsome looks compensate for this most of the time.
 Much to the great ire of Susan and Mary, Gil considers Johnny his friend (whenever Gil appears when Johnny is around, he shouts "Hey, Johnny!").
 Due to Susan and Mary's crush, many of their experiments often revolve around him, on some occasions even affecting him directly.
 However, he can never seem to remember their names save for occasions.
-Gil's surname "Nexdor" is a pun on "next door," alluding to the fact that he is Johnny's next-door neighbor and a play on the term "girl next door", of which stock character Gil serves as a genderbent example of.
-In the first season, Gil was actually halfway competent and a bit intelligent.
+His name is actually a parody of the character archetype, Girl next door, of which Gil is a genderbent version of.

 Mr. Black and Mr. White

 Mr. Black (voiced by Bill Mondy) and Mr. White (voiced by Scott McNeil in the original series and Deven Mack in the revival series) are two secret agents who ask the Tests (Johnny, Mary, Susan, and Dukey) for help whenever they cannot handle a crisis alone.
 They seem to be highly incompetent and somewhat slackers at their job.
 Ironically, Mr. White is black and Mr. Black is white.
 Despite first appearing as villains, they're now friends to the Test kids on most occasions.
 They also have a hidden passion for cooking and dream of a vacation in Fiji.